goodwithtech/dockle/README.md

 The test will fail with if a error is found.
 You can skip target checkpoint if you use `.dockleignore`.

-When you don't want to fail the test, specify `--exit-code 0`.
+When you don't would like to fail the test, specify `--exit-code 0`.

 ## Travis CI